Solution Theory, Variational Formulations, and Functional A Posteriori Error Estimates for General First Order Systems with Applications to Electro-Magneto-Statics and More: Abstract

-for two densely defined and closed (possibly unbounded) linear operators $\Ao$ and $\At$.
-As a prototypical application we will discuss the system of electro-magneto statics with mixed tangential and normal boundary conditions
+for two densely defined and closed (possibly unbounded) linear operators $\Ao$ and $\At$ having the complex property $\At\Ao=0$.
+As a prototypical application we will discuss the system of electro-magneto statics in 3D with mixed tangential and normal boundary conditions